 Consumer medicine information (CMI) leaflet

-The medicine your doctor has prescribed for you is called AmBisome® for Injection.
-This is the brand name of a drug called liposomal amphotericin.
+The medicine your doctor has prescribed for you is called AmBisome for Injection.
+This is the brand name of a drug called liposomal amphotericin B (amphotericin).

-AmBisome contains amphotericin which is an antibiotic that belongs to a group of medicines called antifungals.
+AmBisome contains amphotericin B (amphotericin) which belongs to a group of medicines called antifungals.

 It is used to help the body overcome serious fungal infections by either killing the fungus or stopping it spreading.

-Amphotericin is also used to treat a disease which is rare in Australia called leishmaniasis.
+Amphotericin B (amphotericin) is also used to treat a disease which is rare in Australia called leishmaniasis.

 - kidney disease

 Tell your doctor if you are pregnant, or likely to become pregnant during your course of medication.

 Your doctor can discuss with you the benefits and risks of having AmBisome.